babalugats76/PHPContactForm/README.md

     * Update **line #5** replacing 'Student Name' with your name, e.g., `<title>Contact Form - James Colestock</title>`
     * Update **line #28** to reflect your email address, e.g. `$to = 'james@colestock.com';`

-6. Publish
+6. Save and Publish
     * Save the changes: **File->Save All**
     * From Dreamweaver, **put** the files to your website

-- Test the form
+7. Test the Contact Form
+    * Navigate to the form in your web browser, e.g., http://wheatridgehighschool.net/students/jamesc/contact.php, fill out the contact form and press submit.
+Please be patient, it normally takes about a minute from the time an email is sent until it is delivered.

 #Audience